 |---|---|---|

-Nearly 9 in 10 elite players have moved away from the shot entirely.
-But here’s the thing — that 8% figure holds remarkably consistently across the ranking spectrum, with one exception:
+Nearly 19 in 20 elite players have moved away from the shot.
+But here’s the thing — that share holds up across most of the ranking spectrum:

 | Bracket | One-handers | Share |